-- (1) Netting may be done only in respect of assets where provisions for depreciation or for bad and doubtful debts have been made. - (2) Assets which have been deducted from owned fund to arrive at net owned fund shall have a weightage of 'zero'. - (3) While calculating the aggregate of funded exposure of a borrower for the purpose of assignment of risk weight, such non-banking financial companies may net off the amount of cash margin/caution money/security deposits (against which right to set-off is available) held as collateral against the advances out of the total outstanding exposure of the borrower. - (4) 24[Deleted] - (5) 25[For loans guaranteed by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) NBFC-MFIs may assign zero risk weight for the guaranteed portion.
-The balance outstanding in excess of the guaranteed portion would attract a risk-weight as per extant guidelines]
+- (1) Netting may be done only in respect of assets where provisions for depreciation or for bad and doubtful debts have been made. - (2) Assets which have been deducted from owned fund to arrive at net owned fund shall have a weightage of 'zero'. - (3) While calculating the aggregate of funded exposure of a borrower for the purpose of assignment of risk weight, such non-banking financial companies may net off the amount of cash margin/caution money/security deposits (against which right to set-off is available) held as collateral against the advances out of the total outstanding exposure of the borrower. - (5) For loans guaranteed by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) NBFC-MFIs may assign zero risk weight for the guaranteed portion.
+The balance outstanding in excess of the guaranteed portion would attract a risk-weight as per extant guidelines - (6) Norms for Infrastructure loans - (a) Risk weight for investment in AAA rated securitized paper